saadurrehman/glintz_project/README.md

 #### 2.`npm run dev`

+Runs the app in the development mode with nodemon.

+#### 3.`npm start`

-Runs the app in the development mode.
+Runs the app in the development

 ## Configure Front End